hydephp/develop/docs/digging-deeper/navigation.md

 use Hyde\Framework\Features\Navigation\NavigationMenu;
 ```

-Within the base `NavigationMenu` class, you will find the main logic for how the menus are generated,
-while the child implementations contain the extra logic tailored for their specific use cases.
+The base `NavigationMenu` class contains the main logic for menu generation, while child implementations contain extra logic for specific use cases.

-All the navigation menus store the menu items in their `$items` collection containing instances of the `NavigationItem` class.

-The `NavigationItem` class is a simple class that contains the label and URL of the menu item and is used to represent each item in the menu.
-Dropdowns are represented by `NavigationGroup` instances, which extend the `NavigationMenu` class and contain a collection of additional `NavigationItem` instances.
+All navigation menus store items in their `$items` collection, containing instances of the `NavigationItem` class.
+Dropdowns are represented by `NavigationGroup` instances, which extend the `NavigationMenu` class and contain additional `NavigationItem` instances:

 ```php
 use Hyde\Framework\Features\Navigation\NavigationItem;